 HOUSING & MEALS

-Accommodations and a meal plan are provided as part of the program.
-Students will have two options for program-provided housing: living with a French family in a homestay or staying in the dormitory at St. John’s University Paris Campus.
+Accommodations and a meal plan are provided as part of the program package.
+Students will have two options: living with a French family in a homestay or staying in the dormitory at St. John’s University's Paris Campus.

 Program courses take place at Sciences Po in Paris.
 This is a Northwestern program with a set curriculum, so students must enroll in the courses listed below.
 Critical Theory participants will receive letter grades on their NU transcript, and the grades are factored into their Northwestern GPA.

 POLI SCI 364-SA: France and the European Union (1 credit)